coap-security/liboscore/README.md

 in an end-to-end fashion
 without sacrificing the compactness of the messages and protocol implementations.

-This implementation aims to be usable as a generic implementation;
+This implementation aims to be usable on various platforms, especially embedded ones;
-it achieves this by describing its requirements towards the used CoAP library with a small generic API that can then be implemented by different CoAP libraries, for example RIOT-OS's gcoap.
+it achieves this by describing its requirements towards the used platform's CoAP implementation with a small generic API that can then be implemented by different CoAP libraries, for example [RIOT-OS]'s gcoap.
 By the choice of programming language (C), the avoidance of dynamic memory allocation as well as the extensive use of in-place operations,